 What is the difference between a pleasantly active life and one that is compulsively busy?
 Sometimes, it is a heart attack.

-There is no doubt about it - we are a “can do” society.
-Sometimes though, “can do” becomes “have to do,” and “have to do” can have some unpleasant consequences.
-For one thing, people who “have to do” things, as opposed to “wanting” to do them, often find ways to subconsciously sabotage themselves, just to take the pressure off.
+There is no doubt about it – we are a “can do” society.
+Sometimes though, “can do” becomes “must do,” and “must do” can have some unpleasant consequences.
+For one thing, people who “must do” things, as opposed to “wanting” to do them, often find ways to subconsciously sabotage themselves, just to take the pressure off.
 For another, they short-change their families and themselves.

 When you are compulsive about how much you have to accomplish every day, you sacrifice spontaneity, creativity and the joy of everyday living.
 Your children grow up largely without you, and you can’t kid yourself into thinking that a few minutes of so-called quality time can make up for generally not being there at all.
 (Well, you “can” kid yourself, but you won’t be truly happy with the results.)